 WY 22 Corridor Project

 The Wyoming Department of Transportation (WYDOT) and the Federal Highway Administration, in cooperation with the Town of Jackson and Teton County, have initiated an environmental and design project on WY 22.
-The WY 22 Corridor Project extends from the Y intersection at Broadway Avenue in Jackson west through Wilson and south to South Park Loop/Boyles Hill Road.
+The WY 22 Corridor Project extends from the US 89/WY 22 intersection (known locally as the Y intersection) with Broadway Avenue through Wilson and includes existing Tribal Trail Road to S. Park Loop/W Boyles Hill roads.

 EMAIL UPDATES